davidgoy/reflect/README.md

 ## ACKNOWLEDGEMENTS

-The following components are used in Reflect:
+The following components are used in the Reflect project:

 - [Apache Server Configs](https://github.com/h5bp/server-configs-apache)